 Asking an Attorney about Lost Wages and Disability

-A workman’s comp attorney in Long Beach can also advise you regarding any lost wages you have experienced, or what the laws and procedures are regarding filing for long-term or permanent disability.
+A workman’s comp attorney in California can also advise you regarding any lost wages you have experienced, or what the laws and procedures are regarding filing for long-term or permanent disability.
 You may be able to receive a percentage of the wages you lost while out with your injury, and you may also be entitled to compensation and benefits if your injury has left you permanently disabled so you can no longer work.

-Here at Belal Hamideh Law, we can supply you with a workman’s comp attorney in Long Beach that knows the laws well and can help you determine what is covered in your situation.
+Here at Belal Hamideh Law, we can supply you with a workman’s comp attorney in California that knows the laws well and can help you determine what is covered in your situation.
 You can reach out to us at (562) 526-1224 and schedule time for a free consultation with an attorney so that you can discuss your case and find out what options are available to you so that you can know what is covered and what you need to do to get compensated.